OfficeDev/Office-Add-in-NodeJS-SSO/README.md

 The `getAccessToken` API in Office.js enables users who are signed into Office to get access to an AAD-protected add-in and to Microsoft Graph without needing to sign-in again.

-There are two versions of the sample in this repo, each with its own README file:
+There are three versions of the sample in this repo, one of which has its own README file:

-- In the **Complete** folder is a sample, whose README will walk you through the process of registering the add-in with Azure Active Directory (AAD) and configuring the project.
+- In the **Begin** folder is the starting point for the SSO walkthrough at at [Create a Node.js Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-nodejs).
+Please follow the instructions in the article.
+- In the **Complete** folder is the completed sample you would have if you completed the walkthrough.
+To use this version, follow the instructions in the article [Create a Node.js Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-nodejs), but substitute "Complete" for "Begin" in those instructions and skip the sections **Code the client-side** and **Code the server-side**.
-- In the **SSOAutoSetup** folder is the same sample, but it contains a utility that will automate most of the registration and configuration.
+- In the **SSOAutoSetup** folder is essentially the same complete sample (with some slight differences in folder structure), but it contains a utility that will automate most of the registration and configuration.
 Instructions are in the README in that folder.
-We recommend that you go through the manual process in the Complete folder if you have never registered an app with AAD before.
+Use this version if you would like to see a working SSO sample right away.
+However, we recommend that at some point you go through the manual process of registration and configuration that is documented in [Create a Node.js Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-nodejs), if you have never registered an app with AAD before.
 Doing so will give you a better understanding of what AAD does and the significance of the configuration steps.
-- **Under construction:** We plan to have a "Before" version which will be used in conjunction with a walkthrough article at [Create a Node.js Office Add-in that uses single sign-on](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/create-sso-office-add-ins-nodejs).

-These sample is built on Node.JS, Express, and Microsoft Authentication Library for JavaScript (msal.js).
+These samples are built on Node.JS, Express, and Microsoft Authentication Library for JavaScript (msal.js).

  > Note: The `getAccessToken` API is in preview.